QUALITY DECLARATION - SUMMARY

 The Multipurpose Household Survey (MPHS) is collected as a supplement to the monthly Labour Force Survey (LFS) and is designed to collect statistics on a number of small self-contained topics.
 The Household Use of Information Technology (HUIT) topic collects a range of information on household access to and persons use of the internet in Australia.
 These data are presented by various demographic and geographic characteristics.

 The MPHS is collected annually with enumeration undertaken in each month over the financial year period from July to June.
 Generally, data from the MPHS are released approximately 6–8 months after enumeration.
-The HUIT topic is collected biennially via the MPHS.
-HUIT is expected to be next collected in the 2016–17 MPHS.
+The HUIT topic has been collected biennially via the MPHS, however the 2016-17 HUIT is the last iteration of the survey.

 Estimates are subject to sampling and non-sampling error.
 All aggregate statistics presented in tables have been randomly adjusted to avoid the release of any data that may inadvertently identify an individual.
 The technique to adjust the data is called perturbation.
 These adjustments have a negligible impact on the underlying pattern of the data.
 For further information, please refer to the Explanatory Notes.